 Your main image should show the actual product by itself with a solid white or transparent background.
 Graphics, placeholders, or illustrations are not permitted.

-Do I need approval to list products in certain categories on Google Shopping Actions?
+Do I need approval to list products in certain categories on Buy on Google?

 Google does not require sellers to request prior approval to list products in any particular product category; however, there are limits to the types of products or content that any seller can list.
 Google’s list of “Unsupported Shopping Actions content” provides the full list of what is permissible.
 You will also need to adhere to Google’s Shopping Ads policies for accepted content.

-Are UPCs or GTINs required to sell on Google Shopping Actions?
+Are UPCs or GTINs required to sell on Buy on Google?

 If your products have assigned GTINs, then you will need to submit the GTINs.
 Failing to provide GTINs for products that have assigned GTINs could result in an item disapproval.